maarten-pennings/esp32cam/hwmods/readme.md

 ### Problem of the existing flash LED

 The ESP32-CAM comes with a high-power white LED.
-It is so powerfull that it completely washes out all texture.
+It is so powerful that it completely washes out all texture.

 This is an example of photo of a letter at ~15cm, using the high-power LED (Flash LED 2).